SensorsINI/CartPoleSimulation/README.md

 Both Train.py and Test.py generate data from data generated on the fly from random CartPole experiments.
 You do not have to provide preprepared data.

+## Parameter exploration with NNI

+For intellegent parameter space exploration with NNI, we have 3 files :

+1. modeling/rnn_tf/Train_nni : Adapted from Train.py to train with parameter exploration
+2. modeling/rnn_tf/search_space.json : Search space for parameter search
+3. config.yml : Configuring the NNI experiments.

+To run the exploration experiment :

+Step 1 : nnictl create --config config.yml
+Step 2 : Open the url as displayed on terminal after step 1

 ## Next step TODO:
 Better description of recorded files (controller, git revision, )